 The Capital One Lounge in Washington Dulles (IAD) has a cozier feel than most other Capital One Lounges, but that's not necessarily a bad thing.
 This outpost has plenty of food, a lively bar, and plenty of sequestered areas where you can find some peace and quiet.

 But like a couple of other lounges, this space doesn't offer showers.
-Moreover, when this lounge gets busy, it becomes harder to maneuver the tight hallways and grab a couple of small plates without bumping into a couple of people.
+Moreover, when this lounge gets busy, it becomes harder to navigate the tight hallways and grab a couple of small plates without bumping into people.
 That said, this lounge is a massive improvement over the other lounge options in IAD.

-You'll find this lounge in IAD's main terminal right after the PreCheck security checkpoint.
-But be sure to leave yourself plenty of time to get to and from the lounge — it's not particularly close to any gates.
+You'll find this lounge in IAD's main terminal, located immediately after the PreCheck security checkpoint.
+But be sure to leave yourself plenty of time to get to and from the lounge; it's not particularly close to any gates.

 Related: Capital One Lounge Washington Dulles Review

 Here, you'll find a menu created by Chef José Andrés offering tapas-style plates and hand-crafted beverages.
 In the main part of the “lounge,” you can order as much as you'd like (for free) and have it delivered right to your table.
-And we should mention that if you want to grab a table at this lounge, you should consider making a reservation through the Capital One mobile app.
+And we should mention that if you want to grab a table at this lounge, you should consider making a reservation through the Capital One mobile app as far in advance as possible.

 Outside of the lounge, you'll find the grab-and-go offerings.
 This food and beverage is not free, but Capital One Venture X and Venture X Business cardholders get 50% off all food and beverage purchased from the On the Fly counter while everyone else pays sticker price.